Senior Saints

 — Fellowship Hall Room 2

-A group of men & women of all ages who meet on Sunday mornings to discuss Scripture and other books for the purpose of strengthening our connection with God.
-We will also meet outside of church on a regular basis to strengthen our connection with each other.
+A group of men and women of all ages who meet to discuss Scripture and other books for the purpose of strengthening our connection with God.
+We will also meet outside of Sunday activities to build relationships with each other.
+We typically begin class by reading a Psalm, followed by group prayer time before diving into our study.
+We will start with a study of Hebrews, and our goal is to have a mix of Bible studies and Christian book studies throughout the year.
+The class will be discussion-based not lecture.

 Love and Good Deeds